Osteopath for Lower Back Pain

 The NICE low back pain guidelines (2016) suggest manual therapy for managing acute LBP within a treatment package, which includes exercise with or without psychological therapy.

 Patients with chronic LBP receiving multidisciplinary treatments experience less pain and disability than those receiving usual care or physical treatment (Cochrane 2017).
-A combined physical and psychological programme which incorporated a cognitive behavioural approach for people with persistent LBP was beneficial.
-If an individual is feeling anxious or depressed this will increase a person’s perception of pain.
+A combined physical and psychological programme incorporating a cognitive behavioural approach for people with persistent LBP was beneficial.
+If an individual is feeling anxious or depressed, this will increase a person’s perception of pain.
 Factors associated with chronic LBP are job dissatisfaction, depression and fear avoidance behaviour.
-Therefore addressing how you think and feel about your back pain and introduce pain management strategies can help with symptom control.
+Therefore, addressing how you think and feel about your back pain and introducing pain management strategies can help with symptom control.

 Is Osteopathy Good for Lower Back Pain?

-Yes absolutely, you will gain hands on treatment aimed to reduce pressure onto your lower back.
-Our Osteopath will address the whole posture to get other areas moving more freely (typically osteopath for shoulder pain, osteopath for knee pain and osteopath for hip pain) to optimise the body’s natural healing processes.
+Yes, you will gain hands-on treatment to reduce pressure on your lower back.
+Our Osteopath will address the whole posture to move other areas more freely (typically osteopath for shoulder pain, osteopath for knee pain and osteopath for hip pain) to optimise the body’s natural healing processes.
 Our osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations techniques (only when appropriate) to increase movement and reduce pain.
-Gentle Cranial Osteopathy techniques are also very useful particularly when working with patients who are experiencing alot of pain to calm down the system.
-Furthermore you will be advised on how best to self manage your symptoms.
-Be given both muscular stretching and strengthening exercises, basic nutrition and hydration advice.
+Gentle Cranial Osteopathy techniques are also beneficial, particularly when working with patients who are experiencing a lot of pain, to calm down the system.
+Furthermore, you will be advised on how best to self-manage your symptoms.
+Be given both muscular stretching and strengthening exercises and basic nutrition and hydration advice.

 Do Osteopaths Crack Your Back?

-Yes Osteopaths can manipulate your joints but only with your consent after taking a full case history.
+Yes, Osteopaths can manipulate your joints, but only with your consent after taking a full case history.
 Only if we feel the technique is appropriate for you, at the time with your presenting problem.
 We are not breaking your bones and not putting joints back into place.
-If you do hear a click or pop when an osteopath manipulates your joints this is the sound of gas leaving the joint capsule.
+If you hear a click or pop when an osteopath manipulates your joints, gas is leaving the joint capsule.
 It is a safe technique for the right person at the right time.
-There is a small chance you may feel sore or feel worse the following day after a treatment but then you should feel better.
+There is a slight chance you may feel sore or feel worse the following day after a treatment, but then you should feel better.
 This will be discussed further within treatments.
-There are plenty of patients that we never manipulate but articulate the joints instead which is alternative technique and still produces good results.
-Another more gentle option which we offer is Cranial Osteopathy for lower back pain.
+There are plenty of patients we never manipulate but articulate the joints instead, which is an alternative technique that still produces good results.
+Another gentle option we offer is Cranial Osteopathy for lower back pain.

 What Happens at your First Osteopath Appointment?

-During your first consultation a full case history will be taken to get an understanding about you.
-Then your presenting problem/s and current health situation will be discussed.
+During your first consultation, a full case history will be taken to understand you.
+Then, your presenting problem/s and current health situation will be discussed.

-We will then assess your posture, ask you to perform some active movements.
-After that assess your joint ranges of motion passively and maybe perform some other tests.
-Moreover you will be given a explanation of the as to what is happening.
-Then we will then discuss your treatment options and agree with you on the type of treatment most suitable for your symptoms.
+We will then assess your posture and ask you to perform some active movements.
+After that, we will assess your joint ranges of motion passively and maybe perform some other tests.
+Moreover, you will be given an explanation of what is happening.
+Then, we will discuss your treatment options and agree with you on the type of treatment most suitable for your symptoms.

 Can Osteopathy Make Back Pain Worse?